-California State University does not discriminate on the basis of age, genetic information, marital status, medical condition, nationality, race or ethnicity (including color and ancestry), religion (or religious creed), and veteran or military status - as these terms are defined in CSU Executive Order 1097- in its programs and activities, including admission and access.
+California State University does not discriminate on the basis of age, genetic information, marital status, medical condition, nationality, race or ethnicity (including color and ancestry), religion (or religious creed), and veteran or military status - as these terms are defined in CSU Executive Order 1097 - in its programs and activities, including admission and access.
 Federal and state laws, including Title VI of the Civil Rights Act of 1964 and the California Equity in Higher Education Act, prohibit such discrimination.
-Claudia Catota, Assistant to the President for Equity, Inclusion, and Compliance has been designated to coordinate the efforts of California State University, Bakersfield to comply with all applicable federal and state laws prohibiting discrimination on these bases.
-Inquiries concerning compliance may be presented to this person at 9001 Stockdale Highway, Office of the President, Bakersfield, CA 93311, (661) 654-2137(voice), ccatota@csub.edu/.
-CSU Executive Order 1097 Revised March 29, 2019 (https://calstate.policystat.com/policy/10926024/latest/) (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.
+Marcus Brown, Director of Equity, Inclusion, and Compliance & Title IX Coordinator, has been designated to coordinate the efforts of California State University, Bakersfield to comply with all applicable federal and state laws prohibiting discrimination on these bases.
+Inquiries concerning compliance may be presented to this person at 9001 Stockdale Highway, Office of the President, Bakersfield, CA 93311, (661) 654-2713(voice), mbrown59@csub.edu/.
+CSU Executive Order 1097 Revised March 29, 2019

+(https://calstate.policystat.com/policy/10926024/latest/) (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.